stocker88/nextjswebsite/_posts/nvidia-nvda-buy.md

 &nbsp;

-With this in mind, Nvidia could become the next Apple anytime soon.
+Nvidia could become the next Apple anytime soon.

 &nbsp;

 Competition analysis showed why Nvidia remains the best buy and why competition is overhyped.

 &nbsp;

 It's not about prices.

+&nbsp;

-It's about Economics: it's about Value.
+It's about Economics, Prospects and Value.

 &nbsp;